mallond/rules-when/README.md

 Simplicity is elegance.

-What we need is a descriptive way to tag Biz(i)ness Rules and catalog, inventory, usage, and change dynamically.
+What we need is a descriptive way to tag Biz(i)ness Rules and catalog, inventory, usage, and change rules dynamically.
 Javascript provides a simple way of dynamically creating functions on the fly.